 There are many possible reasons a PC can’t see a device.
 Here’s a list of common troubleshooting tips:

 Try reconnecting: Start by disconnecting and reconnecting the device, and then try again.
 If it’s a phone or camera, make sure it’s turned on and unlocked.

 Use a different method: If the Photos app can’t find your device, open File Explorer and see if it’s listed under This PC.
 If it is, try copying or moving the files into a new folder.

-Update the drivers and check forums: With hardware changing all the time, the drivers might need updating or there might be a known issue.
+Update the drivers and check forums: With hardware changing all the time, the drivers might need updating or there might be a known problem.
 You can install driver updates from the manufacturer or you can use your PC’s default drivers.
-You can also check the
+You can also check the Windows forum

 or the manufacturer’s website for more info about your specific problem.